jorgicio/jorgicio-gentoo-overlay/README.md

  * **net-wireless/create_ap:** An app to create a wireless access point.
 Thanks to [its author](https://github.com/oblique).
  * **net-misc/copy:** (Not) Yet another cloud storage service.
  * **media-plugins/srpos-vlc:** A plugin for VLC for restarting from last played.
+ * **media-tv/popcorntime-bin:** A good app for watching online movies from torrents.
+An alternative to Neflix.